 But what does the rest of it mean?
 How can your writing bring hope and change to the world?

 It wasn’t until I was working on this article that the penny dropped and I began to understand how writing and telling stories does just that.

 So how does that work?

 Stories, fairy tales, and myths share patterns that are recognized at a gut level by almost everyone, regardless of culture.
-Distilled to their essence, these patterns are archetypes, storytelling tools that can be used to create and understand the things that make us tick.
+Distilled to their essence, these patterns are character archetypes, storytelling tools that can be used to create and understand the things that make us tick.

 Merriam-Webster describes archetypes as “the original pattern or model of which all things of the same type are representations or copies.”
 In other words, a prototype.

 The word can also be used to mean a representational example of a thing.
 “She is the archetype of a successful novelist.”

 For storytellers, Carl Jung’s description is our best fit, and the focus of this post.
 Jung theorizes that archetypes are “an inherited idea or mode of thought … that is derived from the experience of the [human] race and is present in the unconscious of the individual.”